-We are working on compiling this list of resources to assist you in finding other services and/or information that may be compatible with the therapy we provide.
+We are working on compiling this list of resources to assist you in finding other services and/or information that may be compatible with the massage therapy that we provide.
 Resources provided are for the Ellijay area and surrounding areas, or is general public information.

 Please feel free to Contact Us with suggestions for additional resources you would like to see listed here, and we will do our best to add them as appropriate.

 These resources are recommendations only, and we understand there may be other resources available that you may prefer, or that may be more helpful/beneficial to you.
 We will do our best to add them as well, as the information for them is obtained.

-(Listed in Alphabetical Order by Topic; Click on the Arrows to expand for information.)
+(Listed in Alphabetical Order by Topic; Click on the Image/Title to expand for information.)